ENGIE is creating a greener future by unifying its data.

 Since implementing its account management tools, the company has seen a 1.7 times increase in opportunities created — even during COVID-19.

-4. Skill up your entire organization from anywhere.
+4. Skill up your entire organisation from anywhere.

 ENGIE’s business-to-business sales teams spend most of their time on the road, meeting with clients.
 So, like other field sales teams, the pandemic all but brought their work to a halt.

 ENGIE was able to turn this challenge into an opportunity for growth by using a digital skilling platform to create a tailored learning program for team members, in partnership with Accenture.

 The six-week program was designed to help sales representatives remain engaged with the company during the lockdown period, grow their digital skills, and become better prepared to get back to work after the lockdown was lifted.